Erwin Chemerinsky: Professional career

+In 1995, Chemerinsky provided commentary on the O.J.
+Simpson trial for KCBS-TV, KNX, and CBS News.
+He assisted in drafting the Constitution of Belarus and was a founding member of the Progressive Jewish Alliance.He served on a panel within the Los Angeles Police Department, tasked with investigating the Rampart Scandal, and participated in a commission examining irregularities in city contracting processes.
+He played a role in drafting the Los Angeles city charter.

 In 2008, Chemerinsky was named the inaugural dean of the newly established University of California, Irvine School of Law.
 In 2017, he became dean of the UC Berkeley School of Law, where he is also the Jesse H. Choper Distinguished Professor of Law.

-Chemerinsky has published eleven books (three of which have been printed in multiple editions) and over 200 law review articles.
+Chemerinsky has authored sixteen books, including a constitutional law textbook, and over two hundred law review articles.
 He also writes a regular column for the Sacramento Bee and a monthly column for the ABA Journal and Los Angeles Daily Journal, and frequently pens op-eds for prominent newspapers across the country.
 Chemerinsky has also argued several cases at the United States Supreme Court, including United States v.
 Apel, Scheidler v.
 National Organization for Women.
 Lockyer v.
-Andrade. and Van Orden v.
+Andrade and Van Orden v.
 Perry, and has written numerous amicus briefs.

 In 2011, National Jurist magazine described Chemerinsky one of the "23 Law Profs to Take Before You Die".